 Using advanced analytics to look toward the future is a practice all businesses should employ.
 To exemplify the significant impacts this practice can have, we will look to the healthcare industry.
 Many medical providers track their re-admission rates, how often a patient returns with related health problems after they have been discharged.
 This metric helps evaluate the quality of care among other factors.
 Using data science, they can zone in on certain subsets of patients who pose a high risk of readmission.
 This provides health care providers with real-time knowledge of their most at-risk patients, allowing them to make proactive actions so their patients leave healthy and with less chance of readmission.
 This proactive approach is much more effective than looking back at historical data to later figure out which subsets of patients had higher readmission.

-How to Solve These Challenges with Data Science
+How to Solve Business Intelligence Challenges with Data Science

 Data science helps businesses extract insights from large amounts of data and create outputs to automatically detect significant changes that may arise from patterns spotted in data.
 In many cases, it is because of the benefits of data science initiatives that companies begin to see significant ROI on their data investments.
 This is because data science better equips you to: